advanced-computer-lab-2023/Agile-Star-Squad-Pharmacy/README.md

 5. **Viewing Orders**: To view your current and past orders, go to the "My Orders" page.
 Here, you can also track the status of your orders.

-6. **Pharmacist Directory**: To view a list of all available pharmacists, navigate to the "Pharmacists" page.
-You can view detailed profiles of each pharmacist, including their specialization and experience.

-7. **Prescription Management**: If you're a patient, you can upload and manage your digital prescriptions by going to the "My Prescriptions" page.
+6. **Prescription Management**: If you're a patient, you can upload and manage your digital prescriptions by going to the "My Prescriptions" page.
 Here, you can also view the status of your prescriptions.

 <a name="contribution"></a>